 The Anderson Fire Department (AFD) currently provides fire protection and emergency medical services to the Anderson Site.
-It is anticipated that the Tribe would enter into an agreement for fire protection and emergency medical services with AFD.
+It is anticipated that the Tribe would enter into an agreement for fire protection and emergency medical services with AFD and/or CAL FIRE.